-Helen spent more than thirty years working in the financial sector including fifteen years as personal assistant to bank directors and ten years as a human resources consultant specialising in dispute resolution.
-She is an accredited workplace Mediator, experienced in Team Issue Resolution as well as two party mediation.
+Helen spent more than thirty years working in the financial sector including 15 years as personal assistant to bank directors and 10 years as a human resources consultant specialising in dispute resolution and is an accredited workplace Mediator.
 Helen is now semi-retired and assists Ben Pollard.

 Ahmed designs and tests our recipes.
 A passionate ‘foodie’, he's also an experienced data analyst and sales manager, with a degree in marketing.
-He hails from Lebanon, where he’s previously volunteered with the British Red Cross.
-He plays wheelchair basketball with the Brixton Ballers and is soon to embark on an MA in strategy.
+He hails from Lebanon, where he volunteered with the British Red Cross.
+He plays basketball with the Brixton Ballers and is soon to embark on an MA in strategy.

 Alice is VP of Product at WorldRemit, a fin-tech start-up that helps migrants send money back to friends and family in Africa, Asia and Latin America.
 Before that she was a product manager on GOV.UK, and co-wrote the first digital strategy for the Ministry of Justice.